 CBG is a simulation of society as a system of interactions in an environment that is indifferent towards the players needs.
-In this sense, we model much of the game after our understanding of the real world.
+In this sense, we model much of the game after the real world.
 Our goal is to create a geopolitical and economic world simulation where players will collectively tell stories that span large swathes of time and space.

 Before going on, let us fix our semantic.
-There are two types of objects, those with ascribed value (e.g. gold in World of Warcraft) and those with prescribed values (e.g. an item with no functional use and that can not be sold).
+There are two types of objects: those with prescribed value (e.g. gold in World of Warcraft) and those with ascribed values (e.g. Partyhats).
 There are two types of exchanges, cultural and economic.
 These two aspects are necessarily tied together as culture gives value to objects and objects of value can generate culture.
 Here we are mainly interested in looking at these exchanges from an economic perspective.
-It is important to understand that player or player community ultimately decides what is of any actual value.
+It is important to understand that the players ultimately decides what is of any actual value.
 For example objects of prescribed value may have no value ascribed by the community.
 Diablo II’s in-game currency (gold) had only comedic value in the virtual economy as it was so easy to obtain and quite difficult to manage.
-Instead, the “Stone of Jordan” item (or SoJ) became the defacto currency being small in inventory size, valuable as an in-game item, and relatively scarce.
-From an economic lense, uncontrolled inflation made gold useless as a currency and in response, the players mandated a new one (Castronova, 156).
+Instead, the Stone of Jordan item (or SoJ) became the de facto currency being small in inventory size, valuable as an in-game item, and relatively scarce.
+From an economic lens, uncontrolled inflation made gold useless as a currency and in response, the players mandated a new one (Castronova, 156).

 Since any game design decision will necessarily be appropriated (frequently to an ends that is entirely disconnected from its intent) by the player base it makes little sense in the context of this high level discussion to talk about the minute details of CBG.
 Instead, we list these defining characteristics of our game:

-Dynamic ecosystem i.e. an environment that changes both by itself and in response to player interaction.
+Dynamic ecosystem, i.e. an environment that changes both by itself and in response to player interaction.
 Specifically here, we hope to model the elements of real world environmental and ecological issues.

 These characteristics will form the values that shape cultural and economic exchanges.
 Here specifically, we hope to recreate the history of global trade.
-As players create more wealth, develop new technologies, and form more organized communities, the mechanics and language of trade with necessarily change.
+As players create more wealth, develop new technologies, and form more organized communities, the mechanics and language of trade will necessarily change.
 We can now make observations such as how does the development of new trade routes or trade infrastructure influence cultural exchange.

 Suffice to say, there is a dense history of games and many of these ideas listed above have been tried in one way or another.
 Let us reexamine these ideas as they manifest in games of the past.

 Outstanding examples do exist.
-In 2003, Simon & Schuster Interactive entered the MMOG market with “EVE Online”, a science fiction virtual galaxy that put several typically computer controlled functionalities into the hands of the player.
+In 2003, Simon & Schuster Interactive entered the MMOG market with EVE Online, a science fiction virtual galaxy that put several typically computer controlled functionalities into the hands of the player.
 Trade, manufacturing, business, mining, and exploration are all predominantly run by human controlled agents in the game.
 With these changes, EVE online offers a dynamic economy that resembles the real world.
-The most notable difference in EVE as oppose to other MMOGs is the formation of corporations and how this shapes the player experience.
-Following the seminal economics paper “Nature of the Firm” by Ronald Coase, the high transaction cost due to unrestricted PVP in resource dense areas necessitates the creation of corporations.
-These corporations participate in galaxy-wide conflicts as a part of an emergent and persistant world narrative.
-In early 2014, a major battle erupted between two major coalitions (a collection of corporations) that waged on for 22 hours.
+The most notable difference in EVE, as oppose to other MMOGs, is the formation of corporations and how this shapes the player experience.
+Corporations are supported as an in-game feature and their utility is emergent from the high transaction cost due to unrestricted PVP in resource dense areas (Coase).
+These corporations participate in galaxy-wide conflicts as a part of an emergent and persistent world narrative.
+In early 2014, The Battle of B-R5RB erupted between two major coalitions (a collection of corporations) as a result of ongoing tensions between major coalitions.
+This battle waged on for 22 hours.
 This battle cost over $300,000 USD if computed using EVE’s service for purchasing ISK, EVE’s in-game currency (note, it is forbidden to exchange ISK for any real world currency).
-Other MMOs have attempted to recreate this by allowing players to create organizations, often called “guilds”, and engage in various forms combat with one another.
-I hope it is clear here that the narrative of such an ad-hoc solution pales in comparison to that which is achieved in EVE Online.
+Other MMOs have attempted to recreate this by allowing players to create organizations, often called “guilds”, and engage in various forms of combat with one another.
+These systems too develop their own emergent meaning but not as a consequence of the game’s economy.
 Perhaps the moral of the story is not so much about epic space battles but about how these emergent narratives develop out of economic factors that are created by limiting resources, space, and allowing unrestricted player conflict.
-After buying out “EVE Online”, CCP Games hired a full-time economist to oversee the in-game economy underscoring the importance of the EVE’s dynamic economy as part of the narrative experience.
+CCP Games, the current developers of EVE online, employ a full-time economist to oversee the in-game economy underscoring the importance of the EVE’s dynamic economy as part of the narrative experience.